Upcoming and current exhibitions

 Current:

-Wuhan Art Biennale, ‘Fluid of the City, Wuhan Art Museum, Wuhan, China, October 2024 – 31 May, 2025.
+Wuhan Art Biennale, ‘Fluid of the City, Wuhan Art Museum, Wuhan, October 2024 – 31 May 2025.

-Upcoming solo shows:
+Upcoming solo shows and performances:

-Shadowscapes, Orlean House Gallery, London, Sept 2025 – March 2026.
+Shadowscapes: Turner and Quantum, Orlean House Gallery, London, Sept 2025 – March 2026.

 Upcoming group shows: